CUSTOMER DATA INFRASTRUCTURE

 Scheduled or real-time Live Profile Sync.
 Push enriched profiles and segments to Braze or any destination.
 On-demand exports for backfills.
 Full delivery history and retry.

 Model data before it reaches Braze.
 Decide at the infrastructure layer what becomes an attribute (costs data points), event (costs events), or event property (free).
-Stop overspending on Braze's pricing model.

 The data point pricing model makes this worse.
 Every attribute sync costs a data point.
-Sending the wrong data shape — attributes instead of events, or syncing unchanged values — directly increases Braze costs with no additional value.
+Sending the wrong data shape (attributes instead of events, or syncing unchanged values) directly increases Braze costs with no additional value.

 Connect Snowflake and Braze through Meiro Pipes.
-Identity-resolved.
-Schema-aware.
-Bidirectional.
+Identity-resolved, schema-aware, bidirectional.
 Start free.